GitSomeCode/TagData/README.md

 - stores in database as a TagRelation

 ##concerns
-Searching may be slow due to hosting settings.
+~~Searching may be slow due to hosting settings~~ Now deployed to Heroku